pydio/pydio-doc-howto/cells_prometheus_grafana.md

 It basically achieves three things:

-- Expose metrics as HTTP on a random port under the `/metrics` endpoint on **each Cells process** (only one per process, not per service)
+- Exposes metrics as HTTP on a random port under the `/metrics` endpoint for **each Cells process** (only one per process, not per service)
-- Gather info about these exposed endpoints for all processes via the registry and thus list all these endpoints as Prometheus compatible targets.
+- Gathers info about these exposed endpoints for all processes via the registry and lists all these endpoints as Prometheus compatible targets.
-- Dynamically update a JSON file under `<cells root dir>/services/pydio.grpc.metrics/prom_clients.json`.
+- Dynamically updates a JSON file under `<cells root dir>/services/pydio.grpc.metrics/prom_clients.json`.
 This file is watched by Prometheus so that the endpoints can be dynamically discovered (see below).

 In a distributed environment (that is if you have split your microservices on various nodes), you must install and run Prometheus **on the same node** where the `pydio.gateway.metrics` service is running.

 ### Installation

 You can download [Prometheus](https://prometheus.io/download/) and [Grafana](https://grafana.com/grafana/download) binaries for your platform.
-Both website also provide complete documentation and best practices to install these tools.
+Both websites also provide a complete documentation and some best practices to install these tools.

-Another (and easier) way to go is to directly use the Docker images that can be found on Docker Hub.
+Another (and easier) way to go is to directly use the Docker images that can be found on [Docker Hub](https://hub.docker.com).

 ### Configure Prometheus

 Edit `prometheus.yml` to add a new job in the `scrape_config section`, using the embedded `file_sd_configs` Prometheus discovery mechanism.
-This tool allows Prometheus to watch for a specific JSon (or YAML) file and thus know where to load scraping targets.
+This tool allows Prometheus to watch for a specific JSON (or YAML) file and thus know from where to load scraping targets.

 YAML section should look like (the first job is set by default by Prometheus to monitor itself):